JustinBJo/TalioApplication/README.md

 ## Description of project

 Talio is designed to help users manage their tasks efficiently using a client-server architecture.
-It supports multiple boards, each containing various lists and cards to organize tasks.
+It supports multiple boards, each containing various lists and cards to organise tasks.
-Users can create, edit, and delete boards, lists, and tasks, and can also collaborate with others in real-time.
+Users can create, edit, and delete these entities, and can also collaborate with others in real-time.

-The application also provides additional features such as nested task lists, task descriptions, and instant change synchronization.
+The application provides additional features such as nested task lists, task descriptions, and synchronization over multiple clients.

-This application also supports admin features, which allows the users to access and edit all the boards that reside in the server.
+A user can also use admin mode to access and edit all the boards that reside in the server.
 The password to access the admin features is "admin1234".